Seagate/cortx-motr/fdmi/plugins/motr-fdmi-app.md

 For the first case, `fdmi_sample_plugin` communicates with the [fdmi_app]( https://github.com/Seagate/cortx-motr/blob/main/fdmi/plugins/fdmi_app) python script by printing to standard output all the FDMI records.

-To test this setup, we need to run the `fdmi_app` script typing in the console the following command:

-`$sudo ./fdmi_app`

-The basic arguments needed are the cluster info which will be picked by default from the `etc/motr/confd.xc` config file if not specified at the time of running.
-This way the FDMI plugin knows where to connect.

-Examples of the flags you can provide to the python script are:
-- `-pp`: `plugin path`
-- `-le`: `Local endpoint`
-- `-fi`: `Filter id`
-- `-ha`: `HA endpoint`
-- `-pf`: `Profile fid`
-- `-sf`: `Process fid`

-All the flags can be known by running the help:`-h` option.

-Before testing, we need to have a CORTX-Motr cluster already up and running with FDMI capabilities by following these steps:
+Before testing with the `fdmi_app`, we need to have a CORTX-Motr cluster already up and running with FDMI capabilities by following these steps:

 -  First, deploy a CORTX-Motr using specific configuration file and the instructions provided in the cortx-hare repo following this link:
 [CORTX deployment]( https://github.com/Seagate/cortx-hare/blob/main/README.md)